The Best of This is True

 If you can read the free True newsletter,

 you’ll be able to read the Best Of emails.

 The next step was to get with my site programmer, to do the mechanics of it all.
 Programming, and then killing the inevitable bugs.
 Testing, fine-tuning.
-As of this writing, I’m confident that it will be ready to go on my target date: March 1.
+It launched March 1, 2017, and I already have years of stories set up to be included.

 Sooner is Better than Later!

 We started with the oldest story I’ve marked part of the “best” on March 1, and are moving on from there.
 The longer you wait to start, the more of the stories you’ss miss: everyone gets the same story on any particular day, and there's no way to go back to the beginning.
 The stories are emailed at around 2:30 a.m., New York (Eastern) Time, with the idea that it will be waiting for you when you get up in the morning.